Home Compare FCX vs KPN.AS

 Freeport-McMoRan vs Koninklijke KPN N.V.: Which Stock Looks Stronger in 2026?

-Koninklijke KPN holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+The structural profiles are close, with Koninklijke KPN carrying a narrow edge on stability.
+Freeport-McMoRan still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity